itz-Tanisha/Ethnus_MERN_Internship_Tasks/README.md

 ## MERN Full Stack Internship Program By Ethnus

-This repository consists of my solutions to the HTML, CSS, Bootstrap, Javascript and React Tasks completed throught the internship program.
+This repository consists of my solutions to the HTML, CSS, Bootstrap, Javascript, and React Tasks completed throughout the internship program.

 ## Deployment Link